Stuhl-im-Orbit/My_V-Core3/README.md

  - Steppers X,Y and Z: LDO 1.8 48mm LDO-42STH47-2504AC

 SuperSlicer:
- - Start and end G-codes
+ - Start and end G-codes (set it in the slicer not in duet)
 Cura:
- - Start and end G-codes
+ - Start and end G-codes (set it in the slicer not in duet)